wavefrontHQ/docs/pages/doc/csp_migration.md

         <td>
         <strong>Custom Roles</strong>
         </td>
         <td>Optional.
-Use only if you previously created a custom role with the necessary Operations for Applications permissions.
+Use only if you previously created a <a href="csp_users_roles.html#create-edit-or-delete-a-custom-role">custom role</a> with the necessary <a href="csp_permissions_overview.html">Operations for Applications permissions</a>.
         </td>
         </tr>
         <tr>
         <td><strong>Service Roles</strong>
         </td>
         <td>Required for service access.
-Assign the Operations for Applications service roles that correspond to the permissions of the original service account.
+Assign the <a href="csp_users_roles.html#operations-for-applications-service-roles-built-in">Operations for Applications service roles</a> that correspond to the permissions of the service account that you want to replace.
-        <p>If you already assigned a custom role, you must assign at least the Viewer Operations for Applications service role.</p>
+        <p>If you already assigned a custom role, you must assign at least the <strong>Viewer</strong> Operations for Applications service role.</p>
         </td>
         </tr>
         </tbody>